-As preparation for our later calculations, let us also give the following more classical descriptions of the Eisenstein series appearing in Theorem \ref{SW-vector}, with relations to the Maass raising and lowering operators $R_l, L_l$ introduced above for any integer $l$.
-We remark that these are {\it{not}} incoherent Eisenstein series in the sense of Kudla.
-We also use the same notational conventions with the three spaces $(V_j, q_j)$, $j=0,1,2$ as in our discussion of the Siegel-Weil theorem above.
+We now give the following more classical descriptions of the Eisenstein series appearing in Theorem \ref{SW-vector}, with relations to the Maass raising and lowering operators $R_l, L_l$.
+We use the same conventions with the three spaces $(V_j, q_j)$, $j=0,1,2$ as above.